jgraettinger/blog/event-streaming-like-1978.md

 streaming operator.
 I'll side-step this subject for now with just a couple of observation:
 * The Unix philosophy isn't incompatible with scale-out.
-* We're doing a poor job of utilizing the resources we already have before reaching for "scale out".
+* We could better utilize the resources we already have before reaching for "scale out".

 ## Streaming Frameworks

+Pick a framework,
+like [Flink's](https://flink.apache.org/),
-I challenge you to pick a framework, like [Flink's](https://flink.apache.org/), and map our program into it.
+and map our program into it.